Linear Circuit Analysis

 Appendix

-To convert from the set of parameters to another, we first write the current-voltage characteristics of the network in the first set and define the variable of the second set as new unknowns.
-Then, we solve the system of two equtions in the new unknowns.
+To convert from one set of parameters to another, first write the current-voltage characteristics of the network using the first set and define the variables of the second set as new unknowns.
+Then solve the resulting system of two equations in the new unknowns.

 -